tomgallagher/RecordReplay/README.md

 # WHY IS IT BETTER THAN OTHER TESTING FRAMEWORKS?

 Record/Replay is __free and open-source__, which distinguishes it from many other frameworks.
+We can offer this as there are no cloud-based services attached.
+All test information is saved in local storage and can be passed from one machine to another via export and import of JSON data files.

-In addition, Record/Replay requires __zero configuration__.
-High set-up costs can act as a barrier to setting up proper testing.
+Record/Replay requires __zero configuration__.
+High set-up costs can act as a barrier to setting up proper testing, especially for start-ups and those that are looking to deliver proof-of-concept skeleton sites quickly to clients.
+You can start testing your site in minutes, with no previous experience of
-You can start testing your site in minutes, with no previous experience of Record/Replay or even testing websites in general.
+Record/Replay or even testing websites in general.

-Beginners?

-1. No special installation or setup required, no testing expertise or even programming skills required, no third party plugins, no dependent libraries, it just works.

-Experts?
+Record/Replay performs well when __compared with other frameworks__.
 If you have wide experience of existing testing frameworks, you know that automated functional testing can be a tricky process to configure and to maintain.
 Compared to Puppeteer, Record/Replay benefits from using the Chrome browser itself, rather than the headless version, and supports extensions like Flash.
 Compared to Cypress, Record/Replay supports the use of the tab key in user interface testing, allows bandwidth / latency throttling and supports iframe interaction by default.
 Compared to Selenium Webdriver, Record/Replay is less flaky (prone to erroneous fails), faster to complete tests and provides better reporting.

-vs Selenium webdriver

-It’s much faster than Selenium and avoids a lot of the messy configuration and flakiness that comes with trying to launch a real browser.
-No steps in the beginning asking you to download specific versions of the selenium server jar, geckodriver, chromedriver etc which is both fiddly and error prone.
-DOCUMENTATION IS AWFUL!!!

-One really awesome thing about testcafe is that it automatically detects JS errors that happened when the test page was executing.
-I suppose this is the kind of awesome you can attain when you reach outside of the Selenium box!
-I also noted that the terminal output when tests failed where quite readable/clean.

-Who is non-code web-service-based automated testing best for?
-Startup founders like my friend Matt, who want to save the time they normally have to spend before/after a production deploy to avoid hearing embarrassing support issues day later. 🙇
-Sites that change infrequently.
-Teams which manually deploy their code (whether via a git push heroku master, cap production deploy, or `ssh my-production-server` and `rsync`). 💪
-Websites where some breakage is OK 💁, and not catastrophic.
-Marketing sites, blogs—sites without a “Buy Now” button and shopping cart flow.
-A bug on production might distract one person for an hour or two, but won’t block content creators or folks depending on your service to complete their daily tasks